 hardly believing what he was hearing.
 He followed his cousin through

-Frank had deluded or grandiose thinking patterns out of fear he'd gone
+Frank displayed deluded or grandiose thinking patterns out of fear he'd

-reality.
-On the contrary, Frank was the epitome of rationality.
-Still, he
+indication.
+On the contrary, he considered Frank the epitome of

 actually invented a time machine.

-They had reached the lab room.
+They reached the lab room.
 Frank, upon stepping inside of

 it, looked around and quickly caught sight of a seven-foot tall structure